-- Leading, guiding, directing, and evaluating the work of other executive leaders including senior vice presidents, vice presidents, and directors, usually depending on the size of the organization.
+- Lead, guide, direct, and evaluate the work of other senior leaders: This can include senior vice presidents, vice presidents, and directors depending on the size of the organization.

-- With the participation of the executive team, meets regularly with senior company leadership to make sure that decisions the organization needs are well-thought out and timely.
-Uses this team to spread ideas and direction throughout the organization until every employee understands their expected role and responsibilities for contribution.
+- Meet regularly with senior company officials: With the participation of the senior team, make sure that decisions the organization needs are well-thought-out and timely.
+Use this team to spread ideas and direction throughout the organization until every employee understands their expected role and responsibilities for contribution.

-- Formulating and implementing the strategic plan that guides the direction of the business.
-Using the input of employees at every level of the organization to develop the strategic plan.
+- Formulate and implement the strategic plan that guides the direction of the business: Use the input of employees at every organizational level to develop the strategic plan.

-- Forming, staffing, guiding, leading and managing an organization sufficient to accomplish the president's responsibilities and the strategic plan of the business.
+- Form, staff, guide, lead and manage an organization: Make sure the organization is sufficient to accomplish the president's responsibilities and the strategic plan of the business.

-- Overseeing the complete operation of an organization in accordance with the direction established in the strategic plans.
+- Oversee the complete operation of an organization: Accomplish this in accordance with the direction established in the strategic plans.

-- Evaluating the success of the organization.
-Using a set of strategically important measures to determine the ongoing success—or lack thereof—that the organization is experiencing.
+- Evaluate the success of the organization: Using a set of strategically important measures to determine the ongoing success—or lack of it—that the organization is experiencing.
 Using non-measurable aspects of the work environment to gauge other aspects of business success.

-- Maintaining awareness of both the external and internal competitive landscape, opportunities for expansion, customers, markets, new industry developments and standards, and so forth.
-You can think of the president as the chief scoping for opportunity officer.
+- Maintain awareness of both the external and internal competitive landscape: Note opportunities for expansion: customers, markets, new industry developments and standards, and so forth.

-- The president frequently represents the organization in civic and professional association responsibilities and activities in the local community, the state, and at the national level.
-(Other executive leaders bear responsibility for these ventures as interested or assigned as well.)
-They frequently participate as board members or senior advisors.
+- Represent the organization in civic and professional association responsibilities and activities: This might occur in the local community or at the state or even national level.
+Presidents frequently participate as board members or senior advisers.

 In an organization with a CEO, the president's responsibilities are less than these as determined by the needs of the organization.
 If the president heads a subsidiary company or an acquired division, the president's responsibilities are the same as the CEOs for the smaller unit.